zoltan-fedor/falcon-caching/docs/backends.rst

 A cache that stores the items in an SASL-authentication protected Memcached instance or cluster.

-Just like for `memcached` - you can supply one ore more server addresses via `CACHE_MEMCACHED_SERVERS` or you can supply an already initialized client, an object that resembles the API of a `memcache.Client`.
+Just like for `memcached` - you can supply one or more server addresses via `CACHE_MEMCACHED_SERVERS` or you can supply an already initialized client, an object that resembles the API of a `memcache.Client`.